 Now, going on to the original portion of the comment, even if the transmitter does not apply a Beamforming steering matrix, transmitter is not required to recommend smoothing to the receiver.
 Hence, ‘may’ is correct in the second sentence, with the polarity of the smoothing bit reversed.

 I.e., the proposed resolution is

+Option 1